Meet our Kaizen Promotion Office (KPO)Team!

 Denise Ranada, MSN, RN

 Denise is a passionate registered nurse with a strong clinical background having been a bedside nurse for about five years in the trauma medical surgical step-down unit and the trauma and cardiothoracic intensive care units.
 She started her Lean journey in the Kaizen Promotion Office in 2015 and utilizes her clinical experience to help staff and leaders to understand and apply the Lean methodology in the clinical settings.
-Denise is a talented educator and mentor, and enthusiastically works with new employees, students and volunteers helping the next generation of leaders to “catch the vision”.
+Denise completed her Toyota Production System (TPS) Train-the-Trainer Certification from the Toyota Motor North America, Inc. Headquarters in Torrance, CA in March of 2017.
+Denise is a talented and inspirational educator and mentor, and enthusiastically works with new employees, students and volunteers helping the next generation of leaders to “catch the vision”.

 In her time away from the hospital, Denise enjoys hiking and spending time with her family and friends.